rassarg/RASSAR324_FTO2401_GROUPA2_Rasheeda-Sarguro_CDV01/README.md

     - Dedicate 2 hours every saturday to working on these career goals or improving coding areas I think I am lacking knowledge or confidence in.
     - Learn other coding languages.
 Potentially:
      C/ C++, Python, and Node JS.
     Most of the job offers I saw required some background knowledge in these languages.
 I need to explore these languages further to see which ones I think would be most relevant.
+    - Do more research about how to break into those specific industries.
+Find out what exactly they require from an entry-level software developers vs what skills a senior developer holds to have an idea of what path I would follow.

 2. **Long-term Goals** (3-5 years and beyond):

     Outline your long-term career aspirations:
     - I would like to be able to work from anywhere in the world as my family and I intend to move quite a bit in the next few years.
 Having a fully remote career that allows me to work whenever I choose to, as opposed to the standard 9-5 work hours, would be ideal.
 That way I can be based anywhere, work at decent hours to my local time, whilst potentially being employed in a foreign country different to my physical location.

     - Having the freedom of remote work and a flexible schedule would allow me to dictate when I work, which in turn allows me to dedicate when I can spend time with my family.
 It would allow me to choose when I want to take a holiday or time off from work, and ideally allow me to choose to work in a country that pays better.
+    - Ultimately its the freedom of movement and the choice to be my own 'employer', because I choose my schedule, that appeals most to me.
+Finding a way to make that happen while earning decently is the ultimate goal.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

     Detail specific actions or steps needed to achieve each short-term goal:
     - Once I conclude this course with CodeSpace, I will re-examine how confident I am in my Javascript abilities.
 If I feel I need more practice, I will do some more courses, such as the ones offered on Scrimba.
+I will most likely do this every Saturday morning for 2 hours.
     - Once I am completely comfortable with front-end developer languages and tools, I will try and see what sort of job roles I can get with only that.
 This will allow me to build up my confidence in coding while hopefully earning.
+    - If I find that that isn't enough to land a decent job, I will invest time into learning Python, potentially through another coding school or Bootcamp like Udemy.
     - Once I have completed my course, I will spend time researching the other languages to see which ones I would be able to learn, as well as which would benefit me the most.
-    - If I find that that isn't enough to land a decent job, I will invest time into learning Python, potentially through another coding school or Bootcamp like Udemy.

 2. **Preparation for Long-term Goals**: